This is our Complete Guide to Surfing Byron Bay in Australia.

-If you’re looking to find out more about Byron Bay and what it’s like to surf there, you’re in the right place.
+If you’re looking to find out more about surfing Byron Bay, you’re in the right place.
 We’re also going to cover all of the other important information you’ll need to have if you’re going to head to Byron Bay and make the most of what it has to offer.
 Find out about how to get there, where to stay and what you can expect from the surfing experience below.

 How to get to Byron Bay

 Next you’ll want to find a place to stay in Byron Bay.
-There’s a wide range of hotels that are located near the beach, and that’s the kind of location you’ll be looking for if you want to spend your time here surfing.
-There’s something for everyone but location should be the thing that you prioritise.
+There’s a wide range of hotels that are located near the beach, and that’s the kind of location you’ll be looking for if you want to spend your time surfing Byron Bay.
+There’s something for everyone but location should be the thing that you prioritize.
 You won’t want to waste your time driving or walking to and from the beach for a long time each day.
 When you choose a beach right next to the coastline, you don’t need to think about that.

 Waves Byron Bay is a popular choice with surfers.
-Its location right next to Main Beach in Byron Bay makes it very appealing for people who want to be able to get up in the morning and head straight down to the beach for some surfing.
+Its location right next to Main Beach in Byron Bay makes it very appealing for people who want to be able to get up in the morning and head straight down to the beach to surf.
 It’s a nice place that’s clean, has good facilities, nice people and helpful staff.
 All in all, at $166 a night, it’s a great place to stay and it’s location makes it impossible to ignore.

 If you’re looking for something a little more upmarket, check out Elements Of Byron.
 This five-star resort boasts a collection of villas and its own private beach club.
 A night here will set you back $344, but it’s also located right on Belongil Beach, which is one of the top surfing beaches in Byron Bay, so the location certainly can’t be faulted.

-If you’re looking for more of a low budget option, you might want to stay at Wake Up!
+If you’re looking for more of a budget option, you might want to stay at Wake Up!
 Byron Bay.
 Brand new and located right on Belongil Beach, it’s one of the most popular hostels in Byron Bay and it’s always a great place to meet new people during your stay.
-That’s why it’s so commonly used by people who come to Byron Bay for surfing.
-With prices starting from only $47 a night, you certainly shouldn’t rule it out before you’ve looked into it.
+That’s why it’s so commonly used by people who come to Byron Bay to surf.
+With prices starting from only $47 a night, you certainly shouldn’t rule it out.

-There’s clearly a lot of places to rest your head while you’re in Byron Bay.
+There’s clearly a lot of places to rest your head while you’re surfing Byron Bay.
 It’s all about finding the places that are best suited to your needs and that offer you the kind of experience you’re looking for.
-There’s a hotel, hostel or resort for just about every need.
+There’s a hotel, hostel, or resort for just about every need.

 The Australian wintertime is the best time to surf in Byron Bay, and when you’ll find the most consistent waves.
-This runs from June until August, although for less experienced surfers, you’ll find solid waves in Byron Bay all year round.
+This runs from June until August, although for less experienced surfers, you’ll find good waves for surfing Byron Bay all year round.

-Clarke’s Beach is one the best year-round beaches in Byron’s Bay.
+Clarke’s Beach is one of the best year-round beaches in Byron’s Bay.
 There are some dangerous conditions in winter, so beware.
 But other than that, it’s suitable for the vast majority of the year, and that’s why surfers tend to love it so much.
-You’ll definitely want to give it a try and see how you like it when you’re in Byron’s Bay.
+You’ll definitely want to give it a try and see how you like it when you’re surfing Byron Bay.

 Watego’s Beach and Little Watego, which is a calmer spot nearby, are both popular with surfers.
 It’s also a great place for swimming and plenty of other activities as well.
 Waters can be choppy at times but they’re usually safe for surfing.
 And Little Watego is always great for relaxing and taking it easy.
 The Pass is another even more popular spot not too far away.
 It’s here where you’ll find the best break on this stretch of coast.